alibaba/GraphScope/README.md

 ```

 In addition, users can write their own algorithms in GraphScope.
-Currently, GraphScope support users to write their own algorithms
+Currently, GraphScope supports users to write their own algorithms
 in Pregel model and PIE model.

 ### Graph neural networks (GNNs)